MESH ONLINECODENAME:

 Brief: Wrap and Use an MCP Server

 Goal.
-Take an existing stdio MCP server, put its tools on a Net mesh as discoverable capabilities, and invoke one from a local MCP host — proving the MCP wedge end-to-end.
+Publish an existing stdio MCP server's tools as Net capabilities and invoke one from a local MCP host.
+Net and MCP explains the boundary between the two systems.

 Prerequisites

-• The net-mesh binary built with the CLI feature: cargo install net-mesh --features cli (or cargo build --release --features cli).
+• The net-mesh binary built with the CLI feature: cargo install net-cli (or cargo build --release -p net-cli, which produces the net-mesh binary).

 • A stable operator identity file (operator.toml with seed_hex = "...").
 Owner-only scoping keys on it, so it must not be ephemeral.